AiAutomatrix/aiautomatrix/STYLE_GUIDE.md

-# LocalSpark: Brand & Style Guide
+# Ai Automatrix: Brand & Style Guide

-This document outlines the visual design system for the LocalSpark website, ensuring a cohesive, modern, and professional brand identity.
+This document outlines the visual design system for the Ai Automatrix website, ensuring a cohesive, modern, and professional brand identity.
 The style is built on a futuristic and energetic aesthetic, designed to be both visually striking and highly readable.

 ---